-16 Scope of the Project
+Scope of the Project

-- 17 Included with these amendments are revised definitions, updated references, and process improvement - 18 changes that will simplify the overall review process for the property owner. - 19 20
+Included with these amendments are revised definitions, updated references, and process improvement changes to simplify the overall review process for property owners and Development Services Staff.

-0 DEPARTMENT ANALYSIS:
+DEPARTMENT ANALYSIS:

 Amendment to Definitions (TCC 24.03.010) for Critical Areas Ordinance.
-The proposal would amend definitions for "Alteration, structure"; "Alteration, use"; "Expansion"; "Impervious Surface"; "Normal Residential Appurtenances", and "Replacement" to reflect proposed changes to Chapter 24.50 - 'Existing Nonconforming Uses, Structures and Lots'.
+The proposal would amend definitions for "Alteration, structure"; "Alteration, use"; "Expansion"; "Functionally Isolated Buffers", "Impervious Surface"; "Normal Residential Appurtenances", and "Replacement" to reflect proposed changes to Chapter 24.50 - 'Existing Nonconforming Uses, Structures and Lots'.

 Amendment to Existing Nonconforming Uses, Structures and Lots (TCC 24.50).
-Amendments to Chapter 24.50 - 'Existing Nonconforming Uses, Structures and Lots' would expand administrative review authority for small-scale projects, expand siting options within wetland buffers, clarify the distinction between addition, expansion and replacement, identify when restoration and performance sureties are required, update standard wording, and reformat for new content hierarchy.
+Amendments to Chapter 24.50 - 'Existing Nonconforming Uses, Structures and Lots' would expand administrative review authority for small-scale projects, expand siting options within wetland buffers, clarify the distinction between alteration, expansion and replacement, identify when restoration and performance sureties are required, update standard wording, and reformat for new content hierarchy.

-CONSISTENCY WITH OTHER REGULATIONS, PLANS, AND POLICIES 34
+CONSISTENCY WITH OTHER REGULATIONS, PLANS, AND POLICIES